 Assembly and alignment

-Experts utilize gauge blocks in assembly and alignment operations to position components with a high degree of accuracy prior to final fastening.
-They provide an exact reference for the location and orientation of parts.
+Experts also utilize gauge blocks in assembly and alignment operations to position components with a high degree of accuracy prior to final fastening.
+Due to the high dimensional accuracy, they provide an exact reference for the location and orientation of parts.
 This is important for achieving tight tolerances and minimizing rejects.
+You can wring multiple gauge blocks together to create precise lengths for inspecting the dimensions of parts and tooling.

 The grades of gauge blocks, explained